Infrared problem in perturbative quantum field theory: Outline of Epstein-Glaser approach

+The above expression is well-defined as a formal power series of operators mapping the domain $\cD_0$ into $\cD_0$.
+The physical scattering operator is obtained by taking the limit $g(x)\to 1$ of the $S(g)$ in an appropriate sense to be discussed in Sec.~\ref{sec:adiabatic}.

 Bogoliubov proposed also an elegant method of constructing the interacting fields.
-For any polynomial in the basic fields and their derivatives $C\in\Fa$ one can define the corresponding retarded and advanced interacting fields which are given by~\cite{bogoliubov1959introduction}
+For any polynomial in the basic fields and their derivatives $C\in\Fa$ the corresponding retarded and advanced interacting fields are given by~\cite{bogoliubov1959introduction}

 where

 is the so-called extended scattering matrix.
 If the switching function $g$ has a compact support then the retarded and advanced fields coincide with the free field $\normord{C(x)}$ outside the past and future of $\supp\,g$, respectively.
 If $C\in\Fa$ is a basic field, then the corresponding retarded/advanced field $C_{\ret/\adv}(g;x)$ satisfies the interacting equation of motion with the coupling constant $e$ replaced with $e g(x)$.
 For example, in the case of the massless $\varphi^4$ model we have